Praqma/kubernetes-ebook/chapter03.md

 [kamran@kworkhorse ~]$
 ```
-**Note:** You cannot run a loop for copying the keys, as each time it asks for confirmation of RSA fingerprint of the target node, and also the password for the root user for the first time.
-So this is manual step!
+**Note:** You cannot run a loop for copying the keys because each time it will ask for confirmation of the RSA fingerprint of the target node, and also the root user password for the first time.
+So this is a manual step!

-After setting up your keys in all the nodes, you should be able to execute commands on the nodes using ssh:
+After setting up your keys in all the nodes you should be able to execute commands on the nodes using ssh:

 ```
 [kamran@kworkhorse ~]$ ssh root@etcd1 uptime